Easily estimate take home pay after income tax so you can have an idea of what to possibly expect when planning your budget

 Quebec is unique out of all the provinces of Canada in terms of social security as it possesses and runs its own set of programs that replaces the ones on the federal level.

 First off, the Canada Pension Plan (CPP) is replaced with the Quebec Pension Plan (QPP) which is a compulsory public insurance plan for workers age 18 and over whose annual employment income is greater than $3,500.
 The Quebec Pension Plan serves to provide to those who work in Québec (or have worked in Québec) and their families with basic financial protection in the event of retirement, death, or disability.
-Contributions rates to the QPP are 5.9% after a basic exemption while also incorporating a maximum cap on the applicable income.
+Contributions rates to the QPP are 6.4% on income over $3,500 while also incorporating a maximum cap on the applicable income.

 The Quebec Pension Plan (QPP), Employment Insurance (EI), and Quebec Parental Insurance Plan (QPIP) all have corresponding tax credits available on the federal level that help offset the burden of the social security contributions up to certain limits.
 Note that these tax credits do not seem to exist on the provincial level despite these being provincial programs unique to Quebec.